Samir-Kesare/OpsTree-Ansible/roles/fluentd/fluentd_installation/README.md

 2. **SSH Access to Target Servers:**
-   - Ensure that you have SSH access to the target servers where Elasticsearch will be installed.
+   - Ensure that you have SSH access to the target servers where Fluentd will be installed.

 3. **Elasticsearch**
-   - Ensure that the correct version of Elasticsearch is installed on running on the server.
+   - Ensure that the correct version of Fluentd is installed on running on the server.

 ***
 # Steps
-* Before going further check  [*Ansible Role For Elasticsearch Installation*](https://github.com/CodeOps-Hub/Ansible/tree/shikha/fluentd/redis/roles/fluentd/fluentd_installation)
+* Before going further check  [*Ansible Role For Fluentd Installation*](https://github.com/CodeOps-Hub/Ansible/tree/shikha/fluentd/redis/roles/fluentd/fluentd_installation)
 * For more information on [Ansible Roles](https://github.com/avengers-p7/Documentation/blob/main/Application_CI/Design/DevOps%20Practices/Ansible/Ansible%20Role.md)

 **Step 1: Dynamic Inventory Setup**